UKCloud/documentation/articles/azure/azs-how-create-load-balancer.md

 In this section we will create NSG rules to allow inbound traffic.

+> [!NOTE]
+> For testing purposes, we will create a rule to allow all inbound traffic on port 80 (HTTP) in order to access the web server home page on both of the virtual machines.

 1. Navigate to your network security group by clicking on **All services** in the favourites panel, then selecting **Network security groups** under the networking section.

 2. Select the network security group your VMs are using from the list.